welashry/Class6_Homework-/README.md

-the most interest figure i found shows  that the relation between bmi and age(bmi vs age) people who are  40 year old or older have high bmi(body mass index) which increases your risk of having diabetes
+the most interest figure i found shows  that the relation between bmi and age(bmi vs age) people who are  40 year old or older have high bmi(body mass index) which increases their risk of having diabetes